ta5946/alice-rag/docs/developer_notes.md

 python run.py
 ```

 This starts the Mattermost listener that handles direct messages from real users.
-Logs are available in the `logs/chatbot.log` file.
+Logs are stored in the `logs/chatbot.log` file.

 All scripts should be run from the project **root directory**!
 Besides that, my user `.profile` contains: